OpenSourceRisk/Engine/README.md

 for quantitative finance, and it extends QuantLib in terms of simulation models, financial instruments and pricing engines.

-ORE is sponsored by
+ORE is sponsored by [Acadia Inc](http://acadia.inc) as part of the firm's commitment to transparency in pricing methods and risk analytics applied in the industry.
-[Quaternion Risk Management](http://quaternion.com) as part of the firm's commitment to transparency in pricing methods and risk analytics applied in the industry.
 ORE is free/open software, provided under the Modified BSD License, which permits using and modifying the code base as well as incorporating it into commercial applications.

 ## Documentation